OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

        significant for this upgrade:

-       -  CONTRAIL_NEW_IMAGE_TAG—The image tag of the target upgrade version of TF.
+       -  CONTRAIL_NEW_IMAGE_TAG—The image tag of the target upgrade version of OpenSDN.
 The default value is latest.

-          If needed, you can obtain this parameter for a specific image from the :ref:`Getting Started with Tungsten Fabric Guide <GettingStarted>`
+          If needed, you can obtain this parameter for a specific image from the :ref:`Getting Started with OpenSDN Guide <GettingStarted>`

           .. note::